LinlyAC/CCGReID/README.md

 * The datasets can only be used for ACADEMIC PURPOSES.
 NO COMERCIAL USE is allowed.
 * Copyright © Sun Yat-sen University.
 All rights reserved.

+## Contact
+If you have any question, please feel free to contact us.
+E-mail: zhangq48@mail2.sysu.edu.cn